Skip to main content

 6 mentions Positive Neutral Negative

-Overall, players express dissatisfaction with the presence of ads in the game, viewing them as unnecessary and detrimental to the experience.
-While some appreciate the fair price and absence of loot boxes or microtransactions, concerns about the game's monetization strategy being perceived as a cash grab persist, particularly with the upcoming release of Beat Hazard 3.
+Users criticize the presence of ads, viewing them as intrusive and unnecessary, while some appreciate the fair pricing and absence of loot boxes or microtransactions; however, concerns remain about the series being perceived as a cash grab and potentially misleading advertising regarding music source usage.

-• “The price tag is more than fair, and there are no loot boxes or microtransactions.”
+• “Also, the price tag is more than fair, with no loot boxes or microtransactions.”

 • “Still, ads should be removed and not added or exist in the first place.”